flyingmachine/brave-clojure-web/content/core-functions-in-depth.md

 So, `partial` takes a function and any number of arguments.
 It then returns a new function.
 When you call the returned function, it calls the original function with the original arguments you supplied it along with the new arguments.
-Ugh that is an inelegant description.
-Here's how you might define `partial`:
+To help clarify how `partial` works, here's how you might define it:

 ```clojure
 (defn my-partial